lvgl/lvgl/docs/overview/style.rst

 A style can be added to any state or state combination.
 For example, setting a different background color for the default and pressed states.
-If a property is not defined in a state the best matching state’s property will be used.
+If a property is not defined in a state the best matching state's property will be used.
 Typically this means the property with :cpp:enumerator:`LV_STATE_DEFAULT` is used.˛ If the property is not set even for the default state the default value will be used.
 (See later)

-But what does the “best matching state’s property” really mean?
+But what does the "best matching state's property" really mean?
 States have a precedence which is shown by their value (see in the above list).
 A higher value means higher precedence.
-To determine which state’s property to use let’s take an example.
+To determine which state's property to use let's take an example.
 Imagine the background color is defined like this:

 - :cpp:enumerator:`LV_STATE_DEFAULT`: white
 - :cpp:enumerator:`LV_STATE_PRESSED`: gray
 - :cpp:enumerator:`LV_STATE_FOCUSED`: red

-1. Initially the object is in the default state, so it’s a simple case: the property is perfectly defined in the object’s current state as white.
+1. Initially the object is in the default state, so it's a simple case: the property is perfectly defined in the object's current state as white.
 2. When the object is pressed there are 2 related properties: default with white (default is related to every state) and pressed with gray.
-   The pressed state has 0x0020 precedence which is higher than the default state’s 0x0000 precedence, so gray color will be used.
+   The pressed state has 0x0020 precedence which is higher than the default state's 0x0000 precedence, so gray color will be used.
 3. When the object is focused the same thing happens as in pressed state and red color will be used.
 (Focused state has higher precedence than default state).
 4. When the object is focused and pressed both gray and red would work, but the pressed state has higher precedence than focused so gray color will be used.
-5. It’s possible to set e.g. rose color for :cpp:expr:`LV_STATE_PRESSED | LV_STATE_FOCUSED`.
+5. It's possible to set e.g. rose color for :cpp:expr:`LV_STATE_PRESSED | LV_STATE_FOCUSED`.
-   In this case, this combined state has 0x0020 + 0x0002 = 0x0022 precedence, which is higher than the pressed state’s precedence so rose color would be used.
+   In this case, this combined state has 0x0020 + 0x0002 = 0x0022 precedence, which is higher than the pressed state's precedence so rose color would be used.
 6. When the object is in the checked state there is no property to set the background color for this state.
-So for lack of a better option, the object remains white from the default state’s property.
+So for lack of a better option, the object remains white from the default state's property.

 Some practical notes:

-- The precedence (value) of states is quite intuitive, and it’s something the user would expect naturally.
-E.g. if an object is focused the user will still want to see if it’s pressed, therefore the pressed state has a higher precedence.
+- The precedence (value) of states is quite intuitive, and it's something the user would expect naturally.
+E.g. if an object is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
 If the focused state had a higher precedence it would overwrite the pressed color.
 - If you want to set a property for all states (e.g. red background color) just set it for the default state.
-If the object can’t find a property for its current state it will fall back to the default state’s property.
+If the object can't find a property for its current state it will fall back to the default state's property.
 - Use ORed states to describe the properties for complex cases.
 (E.g. pressed + checked + focused)
 - It might be a good idea to use different